harism/android-pagecurl/README.md

 * Rendering them as triangle strips end up producing approximately 50 polygons at most.
 To give some perspective rendering a cube without back face culling requires 8 vertices and 12 polygons.

+What you didn't see;

+* There is an experimental flag unable to show on emulator.
+With the kind help of [Andrew Winter](https://github.com/drewjw81) it was possible to do some experimenting on using touch pressure information.
+If you go and call CurlView.setEnableTouchPressure(true), curl radius will be adjusted based on the touch pressure.
+The more you press, the smaller it gets.
+Currently it's a vast one line 'hack', simply to show off it's there, mostly for experimenting, but who knows.
+If someone takes the work and calibrates it properly it might turn out to something.

 ToDo
 ====
 * Adjust fake soft shadow calculation.
 It's an endless road..